 Referenced Items when Check-in Design Items

-Therefore tells when diedelin besign tells

 Must be from the Vault

 If not from the Vault will be automatically linked using Name (Library items versions must also match)

 Need not be from the Vault

 Some library items are 'self-contained', as they don't reference or 'point to' other items.
 This includes Footprints, Schematic Symbols, and in fact all types except Parts.